TULiberalArts/Philosophy/pages/undergradaute.md

    [slawson@temple.edu](mailto:slawson@temple.edu)
 ---
 ## BA in Philosophy
 As part of the [College of Liberal Arts](https://liberalarts.temple.edu/) at Temple University, our BA in philosophy program provides undergraduates with a solid foundation for careers in business, government and professional schools (such as law).
-It is also an excellent background for the further study of philosophy n in graduate school.
+It is also an excellent background for the further study of philosophy in graduate school.
 Philosophy raises fundamental questions about ourselves and the world, which results in a sharpened perception of the value of our lives and an increased ability of analysis.
 Majoring in philosophy is flexible by design; it easily accommodates study abroad programs and internships.

 [Learn More about Majoring in Philosophy](http://bulletin.temple.edu/undergraduate/liberal-arts/philosophy/ba-philosophy/)